ZipCodeCore/Maven.FarmerFroilan/README.md

 # Ol' McFroilan Had a Farm
+Fork this repository and submit the URL of your fork via the Student Portal.

 * **Objective:** To implement a system representative of a Farm environment
 * **Purpose:** To demonstrate [multi-inheritence design issues](https://www.geeksforgeeks.org/java-and-multiple-inheritance/)
 * **Prerequesites:** A `UML` approved by an instructor.